PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:717bf0d477
 ## Convert Categories to Dummies

 Another method to convert string category values to numeric values is the pandas `get_dummies` function.
-The function returns a new column for each unique category, which indicates 0 (False) or 1 (True) for every row with or without each category value.
+The function returns a new column for each unique category values.
+The new column contains 0 (False) or 1 (True) to represent whether the row has the attributed category value.

 For example, three imaginary records in `cars` dataset